okanok/grom/README.md

 ```
 await personNode.DeleteNode();
 ```
 The actual object in your code will still exist but the node and all its relationships to other nodes will be deleted in the database.
-So you could call Persist() again. and keep using this object.

 ### Retrieving a node